The Best Free Credit Report Sites

 You can choose to request all three reports at the same time (allowing you to note any discrepancies between current reports), or you can space out your requests over the course of a year (allowing you to check at least one current report every four months).
 But, you only get one report per year from each bureau, and it shows your credit only for the day it’s compiled.
 If you use this method and check your TransUnion report, for example, and it changes a month later, you’ll be unaware of the change until you request next year’s TransUnion report.

 The most help AnnualCreditReport.com offers is an FAQ page with links to articles on the Federal Trade Commission’s and Consumer Financial Protection Bureau’s websites.
+There’s also an informative section on protecting your identity which goes into more complex aspects of credit monitoring including dealing with and lifting a security freeze.
 These definitely have useful info, but you might have to wade through a few thousand words to find what you’re looking for.
 Still, there’s no arguing that AnnualCreditReport.com does what it says on the label: It gives you your full credit report from each bureau, once annually.

 Points to consider